creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-09-12-tutorial-vae.md

 Here is a summary of what have been done so far.

-1. We want to estimate a non-linear projection $$p(z \vert x)$$ to go from an input space to a space of reduced dimension, and this through a probabilistic framework.
+1. We want to estimate a non-linear mapping $$p(z \vert x)$$ to go from an input space to a space of reduced dimension, and this through a probabilistic framework.

 2. To do this, we introduced a third party parametric distribution $$q_x(z)$$ to estimate the target distribution $$p(z \vert x)$$.